aws-samples/simple-smart-mirror/docs/HOW_IT_WORKS.md

 * Follow [Configure SSM Agent for your Raspberry PI](SMARTMIRROR.md#Configure-Systems-Manager-Agent-for-your-Raspberry-Pi) also add necessary Tags

-5. Trigger code build in your pipeline to get SW in device - you can do this by committing/pushing change in your repo or just re-trigger some previous deployment in AWS CodeDeploy with "Release change"
+5. Trigger code build in your pipeline to get SW in device - you can do this by committing/pushing change in your repo or just re-trigger some previous deployment in AWS CodeDeploy console with "Release change"

 After this Smart Mirror SW is automatically deployed to your new Raspberry Pi (You can check progress in CodeDeploy and CodeStart services)